rpm-software-management/dnf5/doc/tutorial/plugins/libdnf5-plugins.rst

     :language: c++
     :linenos:

+The plugin API uses interface versioning (``IPlugin``, ``IPlugin2_1``, ``IPlugin2_2``, ...) to add new hooks while maintaining backward
+compatibility: a plugin inherits from the interface version that provides the hooks it needs, and older plugins remain compatible since hooks from newer interfaces are simply not called for them.
+See the :ref:`libdnf5::plugin <libdnf5 plugin api>` API reference for the full list of hooks each interface version provides.

 Each plugin is structured in its own directory within the ``libdnf5-plugins`` folder.
 Review other plugins, such as ``actions``, to understand the expected
 structure: